cnpryer/awesome-polars/README.md

 > *A carefully curated list of Polars projects and resources.*

-[Polars](https://github.com/pola-rs/polars) is a blazingly fast DataFrame library implemented in Rust using the [Apache Arrow Columnar Format](https://arrow.apache.org/docs/format/Columnar.html).
+[Polars](https://github.com/pola-rs/polars) is a fast DataFrame library implemented in Rust using the [Apache Arrow Columnar Format](https://arrow.apache.org/docs/format/Columnar.html).

 If you have an *awesome* project you'd like to add to this list check out our [CONTRIBUTING.md](/CONTRIBUTING.md).